About Route 20 Road Trip

 A good starting order is:

-4. use a route or trip page when you want a bounded weekend or sampler
+- use a route or trip page when you want a compact weekend or sampler

 Where the guide is strongest right now

 Route 20 is too large to cover well all at once.
-This site is being built in practical stretches so each public layer stays coherent, navigable, and genuinely useful.
+This site is built in practical stretches so each public layer stays coherent, navigable, and genuinely useful, while already working as a route-shaped planning guide across the strongest current parts of the corridor.

 Use these pages to understand the site itself: